“Made by 3 mates on the Gold Coast.”

 In 2021, Black Hops unveiled its barrel program – codename AWOL – which allows the brewers to tinker with more than a hundred wine, bourbon, whisky and gin barrels of various sizes to put out small batches of barrel-aged beauties.
 Some of the beers are funky and fruited, some are smooth and sexy, but all are tended carefully until they’re at their prime state.
 While the AWOL program started as an accident, it’s now driven by loving intent – and the resulting beers show this clearly.

-Hopefully it’s clear that Black Hops’ story is long and winding, from their first beer to their position as a deeply entrenched powerhouse of the Queensland craft beer scene.
+Hopefully it’s clear that Black Hops’ story is long and winding, from their first beer to their position as a deeply entrenched powerhouse of the Queensland craft beer scene, as well as the departure of two of the founders: first Govs to become a consultant in 2022; later, Dan in 2023 as they brought in a CEO from outside the beer industry to guide them into the future.
 But while it’s a good yarn, you don’t need to know every detail in order to be drawn into BH’s orbit.

 You can trace the BH story back to the beginning, or you can drop into the middle and enjoy their consistently excellent beers.
 But the one thing you shouldn’t do it underestimate Black Hops.